LoganMerchant/NOTE-ify/README.md

 ## How to Contribute
 Future contributions to this project should expand upon the data being stored in a note, i.e. having optional categories for the notes to be grouped into, for example.
-If you would like to contribute or run more ideas for the application by me, you can find my info below.
+If you would like to contribute or if you have more ideas for the application, email me at the address provided below.

 ## Licenses